nakim12/vela/README.md

 # romus

-**A real-time, browser-based form coach for the Big 3 — pose detection runs in your browser, an agentic Claude coach personalizes the cues, and the next session's prescription writes itself.**
+**A real-time, browser-based form coach for weightlifting — pose detection runs in your browser, an agentic Claude coach personalizes the cues, and the next session's prescription writes itself.**

 Built by Francis Le, Matthew Tran, Joseph Chong, & Nathan Kim — April 2026 — Sports & Fitness Track